open force field

 Code accompanying the publication: openforcefield/FE-Benchmarks-Best-Practices

-As new methods, force fields, and implementations are developed, assessing the expected accuracy of free energy calculations on real-world systems (benchmarking) becomes critical to provide users with an assessment of the accuracy expected when these methods are applied within their domain of applicability, and developers with a way to assess the expected impact of new methodologies.
-Here, we present guidelines for (1) curating experimental data to develop meaningful benchmark sets, (2) preparing benchmark inputs according to best practices to facilitate widespread adoption, and (3) analysis of the resulting predictions to enable statistically meaningful comparisons among methods and force fields.
+We present consensus guidelines for (1) curating experimental data to develop meaningful benchmark sets, (2) preparing benchmark inputs according to best practices to facilitate widespread adoption, and (3) analysis of the resulting predictions to enable statistically meaningful comparisons among methods and force fields.

 • Development and Benchmarking of Open Force Field v1.0.0, the Parsley Small Molecule Force Field